 The charge will still appear on the register and its removal incurs a number of charges, notably notary and registry charges.

-The process involves obtaining a certificate from the financial institution that issued the mortgage that the mortgage has been discharged.
+The process of removal of the previous mortgage within the chain of actions toward buying property in Spain involves obtaining a certificate from the financial institution that issued the mortgage that the mortgage has been discharged.

 This certificate is then presented to the notary who draws up a public deed to that effect.

 The deed is then presented to the registry for inscription on the property register which thereby removes the mortgage charge from the property.

 The subject of the cost of cancelling a mortgage is somewhat contentious and the matter has recently been raised by the Consumers Organization.

 This organization (OCU) announced that following a study of charges made by notaries and registrars that consumers are being seriously overcharged.